rmurphy2718/rmurphy2718.github.io/_pages/about.md

   - /about.html
 ---

 Kaixo!
 Welcome to my website.
 First of all, apologies to your retinas because of the light mode.
 I'm [working on it](https://github.com/academicpages/academicpages.github.io/issues/137#issuecomment-439449905).
+Unfortunately there doesn't seem to be any progress.

 I'm currently studying a [M.Sc Computational linguistics](https://www.uni-muenchen.de/studium/studienangebot/studiengaenge/studienfaecher/computerl_/master2/index.html) degree at LMU in Munich.
-I'm in the first semester of the 2 year program and due to my near-zero knowledge of linguistics, I'm trying to read a humanely possible amount of books from the recommended reference list.
+I'm in the end of the first semester so heavily focused on the exams.
+I also got a student job at Terraloupe!

-I spend a fair amount of time in [Kaggle](https://www.kaggle.com/anebzt), where I've explored and implemented many diverse datasets and kernels about multiclass image classification.
-Regarding NLP, I'm participating in the [Quora insincere questions classification](https://www.kaggle.com/c/quora-insincere-questions-classification).
+I spend a fair amount of time in [Kaggle](https://www.kaggle.com/anebzt), where I'm participating in the  [Quora insincere questions classification](https://www.kaggle.com/c/quora-insincere-questions-classification) with modest results (top 58%).

-I like to ride my bike, although it's not so much fun to "go for a ride" when it's snowing.
+I like to ride my bike, although it's not so much fun to "go for a ride" when it's snowing/very cold.
 I also like to [read all kinds of books](https://www.goodreads.com/anebz) and embrace my ever-growing hipster side by exploring Munich and its culinary attractions.
-My latest hobby is going to Christmas markets and [acting surprised](https://twitter.com/_babsgirl/status/1064998208185802753) when the money disappears from my wallet.
+I'm having trouble picking up the meetup events I want to go to because there are so many!